Summary Card

 Staged autogenous cartilage reconstruction remains the gold standard for correcting microtia.
 Two techniques that have popularised autologous rib cartilage graft frameworks are Brent (4 stages) and Nagata (2 stages).

 This technique can be performed earlier than the Nagata technique as less rib cartilage is required.
-It is usually performed by age of 6.
+It is usually performed by the age of 6.

 - Stage I: Plan, harvest from the contralateral chest, and create a subcutaneous pocket by incising anterior to the auricular vestige and removing any residual cartilage.